deepak-158/VictoryViz/README.md

    ```

 ## Usage
-- Select an option from the sidebar (Add, Issue, Return, Delete, Display Books).
+- Select an option from the sidebar to explore different analyses.
-- Enter the required details and perform actions accordingly.
-- View available books and issued books in separate sections.
+- View medal tallies, trends, and visual insights interactively.

 ## Contributing
-Contributions are welcome!
-Fork the repository, make your changes, and submit a pull request.
+Fork the repository, create a new branch, and submit a pull request with improvements.